hallzy/generate-vacation-schedules/README.md

 type this into the address bar "%USERPROFILE%\.babun\cygwin\home".
 Now press enter.
 There should only be one folder that you see which will be your username.
 Double click this.
 Now paste the file that we cut earlier.

+*If Babun is installed, and the section above has been done previously, start here*

 Go back to the Babun window, and enter these commands: